“POT BELLY STORE”

 Commissioned by Sharp Memorial Hospital in the San Diego, California area.
 A Trompe L’oeil (trick the eye) view of the La Jolla Cove with red bougainvillea enclosing the view.
 Next to this is a pot sitting inside a niche with a topiary tree below.

-Intensive Care Unit Mural at Sharp Hospital
+Intensive Care Unit Mural for Hospital